tokilabs/config/packages/eslint-config-custom-server/README.md

 # Shared Prettier configuration

-This is Toki Labs shared [ESLint](https://eslint.org/) configuration and it changes some of the default behavior.
+This is Toki Labs shared [ESLint](https://eslint.org/) configuration for custom servers and it changes some of the default behavior.

 ## Integrate into new project